Cure Your PMS Naturally

 - Feeling nice and being kinder to others

 Exercise regularly to help treat PMS

 Although you may not feeling well due to cramps and mood swings, exercise can help you kick PMS.
-By increasing your circulation, sweating out any bloating any by staying active can help get rid of bloating and cramps.
-If you’re not feeling up to tough work out, just a walk around your neighborhood could make a huge difference.
+Increasing your circulation and sweating out any bloating by staying active can help get rid of bloating and cramps.
+If you’re not feeling up to a tough workout, just a walk around your neighborhood could make a huge difference.